hussain-abid/hussain-abid/README.md

 ### Hi there, This is Hussain Abid 👋

-I am  tech enthusiast, Full Stack Web Developer & UI Designer.
-You can find me either [writing blog posts](https://impulsivecode.com) around web developement, UI Design or eating.
+I am a Tech Enthusiast, Full Stack Web Developer & UI Designer.
+You can find me either [writing blog posts](https://impulsivecode.com) around web development, UI Design or eating.

-- 💬 Ask me about Web Developement, UI Design, Freelancing & Productivity
+- 💬 Ask me about Web Development, UI Design, Freelancing & Productivity
 - 📚 Love reading books on productivity, self-improvement & business.
 One of my favorite Book is Rich Dad Poor Dad.
 - 📫 How to reach me: [support@impulsivecode.com](mailto:support@impulsivecode.com)
 - 😄 Pronouns: Ofcourse He/His
-- ⚡ Fun fact: You cannot beat me in awkward dance
+- ⚡ Fun fact: You cannot beat me in an awkward dance
 - 💖 When I am not coding, you will find me eating
 - 🔭 Love to help and collaborate